-Chetham’s Woodwind Department is a dynamic and thriving place for talented young players, with around fifty students following a comprehensive and challenging programme of study.
-They are taught by some of the country’s finest woodwind players, including members of Manchester’s three orchestras, and receive intensive preparation for higher education and the music industry beyond.
+Our Woodwind Department is a dynamic and thriving place for talented young players.
+Around fifty students follow a comprehensive and challenging programme of study and are are taught by some of the country’s finest woodwind players.

 “The woodwind department is so caring, friendly and supportive.
 I’ve had so many exciting performing opportunities and I’m really pleased how much my playing has improved in just three years” – Jessica, oboe, Year 8